Our Trustees

 The Chancellor – Rear Admiral Simon Williams CB CVO

-Prior.
+As Chancellor, Simon provides governance and strategic oversight of The Priory in support of The Prior.
 He is a member of both Boards of Trustees where he works collectively to ensure that the principles of the Order inform the work of St John.
 He is part of two other Orders of Chivalry: as a Companion of the Order of the Bath and a Commander of the Royal Victorian Order.
 He joined St John as Registrar of The Priory in 2021 and has been so impressed with the people, volunteers, and paid members alike, that he jumped at the opportunity to take a more leading role with his fellow Trustees.
 In his professional life, Simon remains a Rear Admiral in the Royal Navy, now working part-time after a very successful career.
 He has commanded three warships, operating all around the world where he hunted mines, arrested drug smugglers in the Caribbean and conducted counter-terrorist operations in the Mediterranean.
 He commanded all new entry training for the Navy, including the Leadership Academy, and later also the volunteer Reserve.
 Like The Prior, he spent three years working for Her Late Majesty Queen Elizabeth before his last full-time role as the People Director of the Royal Navy.
 In semi-retirement, he takes Appeals for internal Royal Navy Service Complaints and is the Chairman of two Royal Navy Charities.

-Acting Dean - The Reverend Canon Dr Paul Williams CStJ
+The Dean - The Reverend Canon Dr Paul Williams CStJ

 Paul was born in Chatham, Kent and has attended the universities of St Andrews and Cambridge.
 He trained for the ordained ministry at Westcott House.